zmahfuz0613/react-components-functional/readme.md

 ### [F.I.R.S.T.
 Components](https://addyosmani.com/first/)

 A React component is built to expect an input and render a UI with it.
-More importantly, a well-structured component only receives data specific to its purpose.
-For example, our `Post` component from the blog example will only receive `title`, `author` and the like as inputs -- nothing else.
+More importantly, a well-structured component only receives only data specific to its purpose.

 This is because React follows a more **functional** approach to programming.
 For React components under this approach, **the same input will always produce the same output**.

-You can build an app in a lot of ways, but if you want to look at some of the best practices, we can talk about what a component should be: **F.I.R.S.T.**
+Best practice is that React components follow the **F.I.R.S.T.** guidelines

 #### Focused